madelponte/dc-metro/README.md

 Forked from [metro-sign](https://github.com/metro-sign/dc-metro) to add the following features:
+- Support for Matrixportal S3 baords
-- allow multiple train stations
+- Allow multiple train stations
-- allow buses (each stop you want to track needs the regional code from [this map](https://opendata.dc.gov/datasets/DCGIS::metro-bus-stops/explore?location=38.923580%2C-77.046055%2C10))
+- Allow buses (each stop you want to track needs the regional code from [this map](https://opendata.dc.gov/datasets/DCGIS::metro-bus-stops/explore?location=38.923580%2C-77.046055%2C10))
 - Use a "page" system to mix and match any number of trains/buses
-- optionally show metro rail and bus incidents
+- Optionally show metro rail and bus incidents
-- implement a "walking distance" modifier to ignore trains/buses you cannot get to in time.
+- Implement a "walking distance" modifier to ignore trains/buses you cannot get to in time.
-- Errors/Crashes will display on the board
+- Errors/Crashes will (hopefully) display on the board
 - Updated to CircuitPython 10 and corresponding libraries.

 Thanks to: